Susie is a writer, lecturer and photographer with a lifetime’s gardening experience

 With her husband David Oakley, she has made a new garden in a hidden valley in Northumberland.
 Each step was shared with readers of the English Garden magazine, in a two year long series on making a garden from scratch.

 For thirty years, Susie has volunteered for the National Gardens Scheme in Northumberland.
-For 19 years she opened Chesters Walled Garden in aid of the charity, was County Organiser for five, and is now Press Officer for the county team.
+For 19 years she opened Chesters Walled Garden in aid of the charity, was County Organiser for five, and is now an Assistant County Organiser in the county team.
 As a result, she has extensive knowledge of the gardens of Northumberland and surrounding counties.
 This is reflected in her book ‘Gardens of Northumberland and the Borders’.

 Susie’s other interests include the environment, conservation, wildlife, upland hay meadows, archaeology, heritage skills and the landscape and walks of the North Pennines, Northumberland, and the Lake District.
 She has a reputation for professional, readable copy that needs little sub-